Makiah/LavaLab/README.md

 ### GAMEPLAY SUMMARY ###
 For the gameplay summary, check out the doc in Google Drive (which I might just upload).
+The one problem with uploading is the fact that there is an image in the doc which is extremely useful for understanding how the code will work.

 ### What is this repository for? ###
 This repository is used as a great way to keep track of code changes, new ideas, and revert unnecessary "updates, all with the power of Git.
 The code is powered mainly by SmartGit, a great GUI for Windows, Mac, and (Thankfully) Linux.